 2. Terms of Office

-e.
-The Chair of the Publications Board serves for three (3) years, and is not eligible for immediate reelection.
+- The Chair of the Publications Board serves for four (4) years, and is not eligible for immediate reelection.

-c.
-In the event of a situation not specifically covered in these Bylaws, the Council has the power, by a vote of the majority of the Council, to fill any vacancy which may arise among the Officers.
+- In the event of a situation not specifically covered in these Bylaws, the Council has the power, by a vote of the majority of the Council, to fill any vacancy that may arise among the Officers.
 Such an appointment shall be limited to the unexpired term of the vacancy being filled.

 4. Duties of Officers

-c.
-The Secretary shall be responsible for keeping an accurate record of all meetings of the Council and for preparing the official minutes of the Council meetings.
-He or she shall give, or cause to be given, all notices in accordance with these Bylaws or as required by law and in general, shall perform all duties customary to the office of Secretary.
+- The Secretary shall be responsible for keeping an accurate record of all meetings of the Council and for preparing the official minutes of the Council meetings.
+The Secretary shall give, or cause to be given, all notices in accordance with these Bylaws or as required by law and in general, shall perform all duties customary to the office of Secretary.

-d.
-The Treasurer shall be responsible for the financial affairs of the Society.
-He or she shall perform all duties customary to that office, shall be responsible for all corporate funds and securities, and shall keep, or cause to be kept, full and accurate accounts of receipts and disbursements in the books of the corporation.
+- The Treasurer shall be responsible for the financial affairs of the Society.
+The Treasurer shall perform all duties customary to that office, shall be responsible for all corporate funds and securities, and shall keep, or cause to be kept, full and accurate accounts of receipts and disbursements in the books of the corporation.
 The Treasurer shall deposit or invest, or cause to be deposited or invested, all monies or other valuable effects in the name of the Society in such depositories or investments as shall be selected by the Council or its authorized representatives.
 The Treasurer shall render annually to the Council, or when the Council so requires, an account of the financial condition of the Society.
-He or she shall secure audits of the financial operations of the Society as needed.
+The Treasurer shall secure audits of the financial operations of the Society as needed.

 5. Eligibility for Holding Office

 All Members of the Society are eligible to become Officers or Councilors.
 In addition to being a Member, the President-elect also must previously have served as an elected Officer or Councilor.
 Junior and Associate Members are not eligible to be Officers or Councilors.
-In addition to being a Member, the Chairs of the Publications Board and Astronomy Education Board (the Education Officer) ordinarily will have served previously or be serving as a member of the Publications Board or Astronomy Education Board, respectively.
+In addition to being a Member, the Chair of the Publications Board ordinarily will have served previously or be serving as a member of the Publications Board (or in some capacity of scholarly publishing activities).
+There should be no current editors of any capacity on the Publications Board.
+In addition to being a Member, the Chair of the Astronomy Education Board (the Education Officer) ordinarily will have served previously or be serving as a member of the Astronomy Education Board.
 Associate Members are eligible to serve on Society committees; they are not eligible to chair Society committees.
 Junior Members are not eligible to chair or to serve on Society committees.

 ARTICLE III.
 COUNCIL